reedless/ilytics/README.md

         }
     }

-`img` contains the processed image with boxes around the rotifers
+`img` contains the processed image with boxes around the targets.

 # Debug